Mahathir says poised to lead Malaysia again after shock election win

 Official results showed that Mahathir’s coalition won 113 seats, one more than the number required to rule.
 But it has not been formally registered as an alliance.

+In jubilant mood and cracking jokes, Mahathir dismissed any doubts he would be prime minister.
+“I got up late, lots of people got up late,” he replied when asked why there was a delay in swearing him in, noting that the election result was only officially announced around 5 a.m.

-In jubilant mood and cracking jokes, Mahathir said he had been assured of support from a raft of parties that would give his government 135 members of parliament.
+He said he had been assured of support from a raft of parties that would give his government 135 members of parliament.

+Malaysian markets were closed and will reopen only on Monday, but overseas investors were nervous about the ouster of Najib, who has been in power for nearly a decade.
+The ringgit lost four percent in offshore trading, while an overseas Malaysian equity fund showed a 6 percent drop in share values.

+“This upset ranks up there with Brexit and the Trump election,” said Aninda Mitra, a senior sovereign analyst at BNY Mellon Investment Management.
+“I believe the ringgit will come under pressure as policy continuity will come under a cloud.”

+The Malaysian central bank held its regular policy meeting as scheduled on Thursday, and kept the key overnight interest rate unchanged at 3.25 percent.
+The date for the meeting had been decided before the election was announced.

-Najib’s BN won 79 seats, a collapse from the 133 it won in the 2013 election, which was itself the coalition’s worst poll performance ever at the time.
+Najib’s BN coalition won 79 seats, a collapse from the 133 it won in the 2013 election, which was itself the coalition’s worst poll performance ever at the time.

 Few had expected Mahathir to prevail against a coalition that has long relied on the support of the country’s ethnic-Malay majority.